‘There are unionists in this room that do fuck all!’: April SRC Meeting Recap - Honi Soit

 “The University claims that they care about supporting students but the failure of the system just on every level is ridiculous.”

-Backing Wallman’s assessment of university administration, Murphy moved a motion to ask the SRC to voice concerns surrounding class attendance given consistently high COVID-19 cases in NSW in the past weeks.
+Backing Wallman’s assessment of university administration, Murphy spoke on a motion to ask the SRC to voice concerns surrounding class attendance given consistently high COVID-19 cases in NSW in the past weeks.

 “Everyone at the moment has COVID.
 COVID-related absences [are] being counted towards total absences over the semesters leading to students unable to meet their attendance requirements,” he said.
 “It [USyd] is failing to provide this system, increasing the risk of students failing subjects.”